vzool/docs/api/reference.md

     "hidden": false,
     "single": false,
     "translation": null,
-    "note": "This collection will stored all our projects", "icon": null,
+    "note": "This collection will store all of our projects", "icon": null,
     "fields": [
         {